Noah-buras/homelab-documentation/network/access-point.md

 # Access Point

 Wireless network access is provided by a Ubiquiti U6+ (Wi-Fi 6) Access Point.
 It connects to a trunk port on the Cisco SG300 switch carrying VLANs 20, 30, 40, and 60.
 The AP is currently managed through the UniFi Network Application on a PC and the UniFi Network app on an iPhone.
-A self-hosted UniFi Network Server is planned once the server hardware is running services.
+A self-hosted UniFi Network Server is planned once the server hardware is running.

 ---